aigents/aigents-java/doc/aigents_integration_news_channel.md

 ### 4.2.
 View channel (area) configuration

 1. Viewing of a chanel (area) setup associated with current user may be achieved with AL queries having the query results returned in either AL or JSON or HTML format as it has been descrbied above, based on what kind of parsing is convenient.
-1. The list of the topics ad sites with boolean indications of whether they are also trusted along with currently evaluated relevace of the topics (to the scope of trusted content in the users' news feed) can be be requested with correspoding statements.
+1. The list of the topics and sites with boolean indications of whether they are also trusted along with currently evaluated relevace of the topics (to the scope of trusted content in the users' news feed) can be be requested with correspoding statements.
 	1. Topics: *what my topics name, trust, relevance?*
 	1. Sites: *what my sites name, trust, relevance?*